 A Jira AI copilot acts as an intelligent assistant within Jira, automating tedious tasks like sub-task creation, summarizing comments, and cleaning up ticket descriptions.
 Its main goal is to free your team from administrative busywork, allowing them to focus on more creative and impactful work.

-A unified platform integrates a Jira AI copilot with all your company’s knowledge sources, like Slack, Google Docs, and Zendesk, providing comprehensive context.
-Native Atlassian intelligence, like Rovo, is limited to Jira and Confluence data, offering a more constrained view.
+A unified platform integrates a Jira AI copilot with various company knowledge sources, like Slack, Google Docs, and Zendesk.
+Native Atlassian intelligence, like Rovo, is optimized for Jira and Confluence data, offering deep and reliable integration within the Atlassian ecosystem.

 Yes, the most effective Jira AI copilots allow extensive customization.
 You should look for platforms with flexible prompt editors and workflow engines that let you define specific actions, integrate with external APIs, and tailor the AI's behavior to your team's unique processes.